 - Express gratitude for God’s goodness in your life.
 Celebrate His provision and gifts in your life.

 - Accept who you are, where you are, and what you have (Matthew 5:5, MSG).
 Command yourself to be satisfied in Christ because godliness with contentment is great gain (1 Timothy 6:6-11, NIV).
 A few other ways to communicate this thought is this.

 “A devout life does bring wealth, but it’s the rich simplicity of being yourself before God that leads to the greatest gains in life” (1 Tim.
 6:6, MSG)

 “But godliness is actually a source of great gain when accompanied by contentment (that contentment which comes only from a sense of inner confidence based on the sufficiency of God).”

-My prayer is that you’ll discover your value, significance and worth in Christ because in Him–you are ENOUGH.
+My prayer is that you’ll discover your value, significance, and worth in Christ because in Him–you are ENOUGH.
 And my prayer is that you will learn how to increase your confidence based on the sufficiency and adequacy of God–and God alone.
-The cure for comparision is actually quite simple.
-Cultivate your God-confidence and you’ll have all the God-confidence you need to be you—authentically and unapologetically. xoxo
+The cure for comparison is actually quite simple.
+Cultivate your God-confidence and you’ll have all the confidence you need to be you—authentically and unapologetically. xoxo